Anomalous-hydrodynamic analysis of charge-dependent elliptic flow in heavy-ion collisions

-Here $d$ is the degree of freedom and $\mp$ corresponds to Bose/Fermi distribution for the particles considered.
-We assume that the freeze-out occurs at $t=t_f$.
-We take $t_f = 6 \ \mathrm{fm}$, which is typical duration time of the QGP.
-From Eq.~(\ref{eq-CF}), we obtain charge-dependent azimuthal particle distributions,
+Here $d\sigma_\mu$ is a hypersurface element, and $d$ the number of degree of freedom and $\mp$ corresponds to Bose/Fermi distribution for the produced particles.
+By applying the Cooper-Frye formula (\ref{eq-CF}), we can calculate charge-dependent azimuthal particle distributions,

 where the azimuthal angle $\phi$ is measured from the $x$-axis and $\bar N_\pm$ is defined as the angle average of the number distribution,